dwavesystems/minorminer/README.rst

     g++ example.cpp -std=c++11 -o example -pthread

-This can also be built using the included `CMakeLists.txt` along with the main library build by turning the cmake option `MINORMINER_BUILD_EXAMPLES` on.
-The command line option for cmake to do this would be `-DMINORMINER_BUILD_EXAMPLES=ON`.
+This can also be built using the included `CMakeLists.txt` along with the main library build by turning the CMake option `MINORMINER_BUILD_EXAMPLES` on.
+The command line option for CMake to do this would be `-DMINORMINER_BUILD_EXAMPLES=ON`.